About the Green Infrastructure Strategic Intervention

-Green infrastructure is greenspace and water that uses the natural environment to provide environmental and quality of life benefits.
-Green infrastructure includes the 'green' and 'blue' features of the built environment that can provide benefits and contribute to the quality of life in urban areas.
-These include woodlands, street trees, play spaces, allotments, community growing spaces, playing fields, road verges, swales, green walls and living roofs, rivers, streams, wetlands, sustainable drainage, active travel and recreational routes.
+Blue-green infrastructure (BGI, sometimes just called Green Infrastructure, or GI) includes the 'green' and 'blue' features of our towns and cities that can provide environmental benefits and contribute to our quality of life.
+These include woodlands, street trees, play spaces, allotments, community growing spaces, playing fields, road verges, swales, green walls and living roofs, rivers, canals, streams, wetlands, sustainable drainage, active travel and recreational routes, and much more.

 The Importance of Green Infrastructure